petroemil/Rx.Book/Draft.md

 #### Materialize / Dematerialize

-With `Materialize()` you can capture all channels into a single (and by the way serialisable) object.
+With `Materialize()` you can capture all channels into a single (and by the way serializable) object.
 This is great for monitoring purposes, or when you have different parts of your Rx pipeline running on different machines and somewhere in the middle of the pipeline you have to move data over the internet.

-It packs the whole stream, with all of it's channels into a `Notification<T>` object.
-It has a couple of properties, none of them should be too surprising though.
+It packs the whole stream, with all of its channels into a `Notification<T>` object.
+It has a couple of properties; none of them should be too surprising though.
 * a property named `Kind` of type `NotificationKind` enumeration with the possible values of `OnNext`, `OnError` and `OnCompleted`
 * a pair of properties, `HasValue` (`bool`) and `Value` (`T`)
 * and an `Exception` property of type `Exception`

-Using this operator will come with some "sideeffects".
+Using this operator will come with some "side-effects".

 * **OnNext** will work as expected<br/>
 `OnNext -> Notification(OnNext)`
-* when recieving an **OnCompleted**, it will produce an event containing a `Notification` with `Kind` being `OnCompleted`, and then it will actually terminate the stream with a real OnCompleted event <br/>
+* when receiving an **OnCompleted**, it will produce an event containing a `Notification` with `Kind` being `OnCompleted`, and then it will actually terminate the stream with a real OnCompleted event <br/>
 `OnCompleted -> Notification(OnCompleted) + OnCompleted`
 * and in case of **OnError**, it will produce an event containing a `Notification` with `Kind` being `OnError`, and then it will terminate the stream with an OnCompleted (not OnError) event<br/>
 `OnError -> Notification(OnError) + OnCompleted`